amansinha/testware/README.md

 ======
 > **WARNING**: This repository is provided solely for simulation research purposes.
 It should not be used to drive cars.

-TestWare is a minimally invasive fork of the Autoware Architecture Proposal, a prototype system targeted at SAE Level 4 autonomous driving capabilities.
+TestWare is a minimally invasive fork of the Autoware Architecture Proposal (AWAP), a prototype system targeted at SAE Level 4 autonomous driving capabilities.
+We provide and OpenAI Gym like interface for interacting with the AWAP implementation using the CARLA simulator.

 ### Utilities for CARLA

 **Sensors:** We include utilities which read the sensor configuation and instantiate the specified sensors and transforms on the CARLA ego vehicle.
-See ``CarlaUtils.py`` for details.
 In addition we provide methods for converting the measurements of these sensors to ROS messages and publishing the serialized data to Autoware in a synchronous manner (along with a clock which accurately reflects the state of CARLA's physics engine).
+See ``/testware/utils/CarlaUtils.py`` for the implementation of sensor instantiation features and ``/testware/utils/AutowareUtils.py`` for measurement publishing.

 **Control:**
+We use the vehicle model to predict the yaw rate and slip angle of the ego vehicle such that Autoware control inputs can be applied as velocity and angular velocity commands.
+See ``/testware/vehicle_model.py`` for an implementation of the dynamic bicycle model from "The Science of Vehicle Dynamics (2014), M. Guiggiani".
+Additionally, ``/testware/testware.py`` and ``/testware/utils/CarlaUtils.py`` contain methods for stepping the simulator and computing the control inputs.

 ### Resetting the environment